T R A V E L / C I T Y G U I D E S

 4. Celebrity Hideaway ...

-Robert De Niro’s luxurious boutique hotel in the artistic Tribeca neighbourhood offers the sort of welcome you can expect at a lavish, private family home.
-And what a home it is, furnished with rustic hand-crafted furnishings and a beautiful art collection displayed throughout the hotel - painted by none other than De Niro’s father. $$$
+Robert de Niro's 88-room luxury hotel, The Greenwich, offers the sort of welcome that you can expect at a lavish, private family home.
+And what a home it is, decorated with rustic hand-crafted furnishings and a beautiful art collection – painted by none other than De Niro’s father.
+No two rooms are the same and exude the actor's tasteful, masculine design influence.
+For the ultimate indulgence, upgrade to a glamorous penthouse suite with soaring high ceilings and sumptuous stone fireplaces.
+Relax and unwind at the Shibui Spa, chill in the cosy Drawing Room lounge, then dine in the buzzing Locanda Verde restaurant by acclaimed chef, Andrew Carmellini. $$$

 377 Greenwich Street, New York